nightmare-tech/secure_storage/README.md

 # Secure Storage
-A secure storage application you can host encrypted files on any network.
+A secure drive you can host on any network.

 How to run: